dotnet/docs/docs/machine-learning/tutorials/movie-recommendation-model-builder.md

 Additionally, in the **Output** window of Visual Studio, there will be a summary table containing top models and their metrics.

-This section will also allow you to test your model by performing a single prediction.
-It will offer text boxes to fill in values and you can click the **Predict** button to get a prediction from the best model.
-By default this will be filled in by a random row in your dataset.
+In this section you can also test your model by performing a single prediction.
+It provides you with text boxes to input values for each of your feature columns and you can select the **Predict** button to get a prediction using the best model.
+By default this will be filled in by a the first row in your dataset.

 ## (Optional) Consume the model